 This world-renowned research involves:

-- Tagging and tracking crocodiles in the Wenlock River with Acoustic technology, GPS Satellite transmitters
+- Tagging and tracking crocodiles in the Wenlock River with acoustic telemetry and GPS satellite transmitters

 - Monitoring crocodile behaviour, their movements and physiology